Enter Safe Mode Using Command Prompt in Windows 11/10

 bcdedit /deletevalue {current} safebootalternateshell

-4. You should see a message indicating that the operation completed successfully.
-Windows is now configured to start in normal mode upon the next reboot.Enter Safe mode in Windows using command lines
+4. You’ll see a message that everything went smoothly.
+Your computer is now set to start normally next time you boot up.Enter Safe mode in Windows using command lines

 shutdown /r /t 0